 With the recent announcement that Viasat has officially ordered a third ViaSat-3 satellite over the Asia-Pacific (APAC) region, the Company is moving quickly on a planned global internet constellation — potentially in place by the end of 2022.

 Each of the ViaSat-3 satellites is expected to offer 1 terabit (1 Tbps) or more of total network capacity — a substantial jump from ViaSat-1 (140 Gigabit per second — Gbps) and ViaSat-2 (260 Gbps).
-The first two satellites are already under construction at Viasat’s Tempe, Ariz. facility, with a planned first launch likely in late 2020/early 2021.
+The first two satellites are already under construction at Viasat’s Tempe, Ariz. facility, with a planned first launch expected in 2021.
 The first ViaSat-3 will cover the Americas and the second will serve Europe, the Middle East and Africa (EMEA).
 With the third one now official to cover APAC, Viasat is on its way to likely becoming the world’s first global internet service provider.

 So what does it take to execute a program like this?
 We caught up with Dave Ryan, president of Viasat’s Space Systems division, which oversees the construction, launch and flight of the Company’s fleet of satellites.
 Ryan explained that the ViaSat-3 class of satellites are comprised of quite a few pieces, the largest of which is the spacecraft itself.
 As it did with ViaSat-2, the Company partnered with Boeing Satellite Systems International for the three new satellites, all of which will be on the Boeing 702 platform — or “bus.”